guolau/checkly-utils/readme.md

 # About
 A collection of Checkly utility scripts.
 This repository is not officially maintained by Checkly — use at your own risk!

-# Usage
+# Getting started
-Set your API key and target account key as environment variables in a `.env` file.
-You can copy from `.env.example` and fill in each variable.
+1. Set your API key and target account ID as environment variables in a `.env` file.
+See `.env.example` for the required env variables.

-To run a script:
+2. Install NPM packages

 ```
-npx tsx <filename>
+npm install
 ```

-For example, to clean up alert channels, you can run:
+# Available scripts

+## Clean up alert channels
 ```
-npx tsx clean-up-alert-channels.ts
+npx tsx clean-up-alert-channels.ts <filename>
 ```
+Arguments:
+- `filename`: Basic info about each deleted alert channel will be written to this file.
+- `--dry-run`: Don't delete any alert channels.
+Helpful for checking to see what alert channels would be deleted, before actually deleting anything.